My Three Sons: ABC years

 The show began on ABC in black-and-white.
-The first season, consisting of 36 episodes, was directed in its entirety by Peter Tewksbury, who produced and occasionally scripted the programs.
+The first season, consisting of 36 episodes, was directed in its entirety by Peter Tewksbury, the Emmy-winning director of Father Knows Best, who produced and occasionally scripted the programs.

 During the 1964 fall season, William Frawley, who played Bub, was declared too ill to work by Desilu Studios, as the company was informed that insuring the actor would be too costly.
 Frawley continued in the role until a suitable replacement could be found at midseason.
 He was replaced by William Demarest, who played his hard-nosed brother (great) Uncle Charley, introduced partway through the 1964–1965 season (the last on ABC).
 According to the storyline, Bub returns to Ireland to help his Aunt Kate celebrate her 104th birthday.
 Soon after, brother Charley visits and stays on.
 Charley, a cello-playing merchant sailor, was a soft-hearted curmudgeon, who proved to be a responsible caregiver.
 Frawley left the series before the end of the 1964–1965 season.
 He died March 3, 1966.

 The address of the fictional home in Bryant Park was 837 Mill Street.
-The phone number was LArson 0-6719, rotary dialed as 520-6719 (from Season 1, Episode 25 - 'Off Key' first aired March 16, 1961).
 The actual address of the home used for the Bryant Park episodes was 837 5th Avenue in Los Angeles California.
-The neighboring driveway to the right of the house was used as the Douglas' driveway on the show, although the real life driveway for that home is on the left hand side of the house.
-The fictional phone number for a neighboring home was 527-3601 Season 1, Episode 26 - Small Adventure aired March 23, 1961.
-Many of the 1960s My Three Sons external shoots were actually done on location on 5th Avenue, and many items, such as the two young trees growing across the street on early episodes, were still visible in 2022.
+Many of the 1960s My Three Sons external shoots were actually done on location on 5th Avenue.